-Keyword rankings are critical because they shed light on the simple question: Is your content providing answers to the questions users are asking?
+Keyword rankings are critical to answer: Is your content providing answers to the questions users are asking?

-Essentially, this concept is the core component of the inbound methodology itself.
+This concept is key to the inbound methodology itself.
 Your blog helps guide users along their journey to selecting a product or service, which is why a strong list of keywords is critical for success.